DEFRA/ffc-development-guide/docs/technology-guidelines/docker-compose.md

 `docker-compose up`

-as calling `docker-compose` without specifying any files will up `docker-compose` with any available `docker-compose.yaml` and `docker-compose.override.yaml` files in the executing directory.
+as calling `docker-compose` without specifying any files will run `docker-compose` with any available `docker-compose.yaml` and `docker-compose.override.yaml` files in the executing directory.

 Note however that: